draeician/codex-hello-world/README.md

 For more detail, explore the [/docs](docs) directory.

+## Operating Mode

+This repository runs in a guided sandbox for Codex training.
+See [`.codex/instructions/LOCAL_MODE.md`](.codex/instructions/LOCAL_MODE.md) for the boundaries that keep each exercise isolated and self-contained.

 ## How to iterate
 Codex tasks are one-shot: start a new task, issue, or review loop for each improvement pass.
 Read [Chapter 05](docs/05-agent-iteration-loop.md) to plan the right iteration pattern for your branch.